dstolts/Azure_Classroom/2016-12-05-Classroom.md

   - PowerShell

 ### Azure Active Directory ###
 Certain SDKs require the user to have an Active Directory account created on their Azure subscription.
+Setting up an AD account is also important for the customer as it provides the students with a single sign-on (SSO) organizational account.
+This allows them to access all applications within the Active Directory Tenant with the same credentials.

-To set this up, users will need to walk through the following steps:
+To set up an account, users will need to walk through the following steps:
 - Login to http://manage.windowsazure.com
 - Click the button for active directory and select the Default Directory